 We stay overnight inside the tents of nomads known as “ashayer” (nomads) of “Kalat-e Nader”, the area two hours north of Mashhad, near the border with Turkmenistan.
 Accommodations will be sparse but clean.
 We will be led by a local guide experienced with these nomads, who possess their own Turkic language and culture.
 Meals will consist of local delicacies, including the “kalat ghormeh”, and breakfast includes locally produced dairy and wood-baked breads.

-NOTE: Please beware that the nomads’ movements are dependent on weather and other variables that cannot be predicated in advance.
+NOTE: Please be aware that the nomads’ movements are dependent on weather and other variables that cannot be predicated in advance.
 If they move out before we get there we will stay in a village home.

 We will have at least two of our meals during two gatherings in private homes.
 This involves eating on the floor (on Persian carpets) around the sofreh but accommodations can be made for people who have trouble sitting on the floor for a long time.
 Please note traditionally visitors leave their shoes at the door.